Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iothub/README.md

 ## Overview

-MedTech service is an optional service of the Azure Health Data Services designed to ingest device data from multiple and disparate Internet of Medical Things (IoMT) devices.
-The MedTech service normalizes, groups, transforms, and persists device data in the Fast Healthcare Interoperability Resources (FHIR®) service.
+This template deploys the MedTech service with the required resources and access permissions and includes an Azure IoT Hub.
+Conforming and valid device and Fast Healthcare Interoperability Resources (FHIR®) destination mappings are also included.

-* To learn more about this Azure Resource Manager (ARM) template, the resources deployed, and the configured access permissions, see [Tutorial: Receive device data through Azure IoT Hub](https://learn.microsoft.com/azure/healthcare-apis/iot/device-data-through-iot-hub)
+* To learn about this Azure Resource Manager (ARM) template, the resources deployed, and the configured access permissions, see [Receive device messages through Azure IoT Hub](https://learn.microsoft.com/azure/healthcare-apis/iot/device-messages-through-iot-hub)

-* To learn more about MedTech service, see [What is MedTech service?](https://learn.microsoft.com/azure/healthcare-apis/iot/iot-connector-overview)
+* To learn about the MedTech service, see [What is MedTech service?](https://learn.microsoft.com/azure/healthcare-apis/iot/overview)

-* To learn more about device mappings, see [How to configure device mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-device-mappings)
+* To learn about device mappings, see [How to configure device mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-device-mappings)

-* To learn more about IotJsonPathContentTemplate mappings, see [How to use IotJsonPathContentTemplate mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-iot-jsonpath-content-mappings)
+* To learn about IotJsonPathContentTemplate mappings, see [How to use IotJsonPathContentTemplate mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-iot-jsonpath-content-mappings)

-* To learn more about FHIR destination mappings, see [How to configure FHIR destination mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-fhir-mappings)
+* To learn about FHIR destination mappings, see [How to configure FHIR destination mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-fhir-mappings)

-* To learn more about the Azure IoT Hub, see [IoT concepts and Azure IoT Hub](https://learn.microsoft.com/azure/iot-hub/iot-concepts-and-iot-hub).
+* To learn about the Azure IoT Hub, see [IoT concepts and Azure IoT Hub](https://learn.microsoft.com/azure/iot-hub/iot-concepts-and-iot-hub)

 FHIR® is a registered trademark of Health Level Seven International, registered in the U.S. Trademark Office and is used with their permission.